• Skip to primary navigation

 Correcting these mistakes in your thinking is part of Cognitive Behavioural Therapy and a good first step to helping you with your OCD.

-Your thoughts in OCD
+Your thoughts on OCD

 Your thoughts are all those obsessions we talk about in OCD.
 It is usually as a result of having these intrusive thoughts that you carry out rituals or compulsions.

 If you have never undertaken Cognitive Behavioural Therapy, you might never have questioned the validity of your thoughts that occur before you carry out compulsions.
-This post is a good starting point then to look at your thoughts.
+This post is a good starting point to look at your thoughts.

 Example thoughts that may trigger compulsions